jenlindner/26thycalifornia/docs/index.rst

 ----------------------

 Every computer should have a way to open a window that lets you control really fundamental things about it.
-We call it the command line, because you type text commands into it for your computer to obey.
+We call it the command line, because you type text lines into it that your computer obeys.
 Different operating systems give this tool slightly different names, but they all have some form of it, and there are alternative programs you can install as well.